We'd love to tell you

 Bear in mind there are many different regulatory issues you need to know about, which you might not have first-hand experience of if you haven’t invested in property before.
 Some people choose to overcome this by appointing a property management company, who can work on your behalf and ensure the smooth day-to-day running of your investment.

 The National Landlords Association recommends having someone on hand who can help make sure the investment remains profitable, while keeping up with any changes in the law.

 You will also need to know more about the financial implications of your purchase.
 As well as the upfront cost of the property, you need to know about buy-to-let mortgages, rental yield, tax, potential maintenance costs and the future of your investment.

 Figures from the March 2016 HomeLet Rental Index show the average UK landlord receives around £755 per calendar month from their investment, when London is excluded.
 This marked a rise of 4.9% from the same month of last year, suggesting there are decent returns to be made on this type of investment property.

-Choosing the right mortgage, location and tenants will help ensure you’re making the maximum returns on your investment.
+location and tenants will help ensure you’re making the maximum returns on your investment.
 Speaking to a mortgage broker and a financial advisor can help put you on the right track, and give your buy-to-let the best possible chance of success from day one.

 please click here for more information